tlmnrnhrdt/cad2data/README.md

 5. **Generate XLSX Name:** Automatically create the Excel filename.
 6. **Load Excel File:** Read and parse the Excel file into structured data.

-You can also feed this JSON into Cloud, DeepSeq, or ChatGPT, and the LLM will generate the code automatically.
+You can also feed this JSON into Claude, DeepSeek, or ChatGPT, and the LLM will generate the code automatically.
 All that's left to do is import the generated code into n8n.

 ### Usage:
 - Import JSON into n8n.